 Case Study

-Building a Smart Task Bank for Teachers
+Building a Smart Task Bank for Teachers: Lessons from 7 Months in Production

 QuackStack Team

-9 min read
+12 min read

-AngularSpring BootOCRAIEducation
+AngularSpring BootOCRAIEducationArchitecture

-Building a Smart Task Bank for Teachers
+Building a Smart Task Bank for Teachers: Lessons from 7 Months in Production

 There’s a running joke among teachers: “What do teachers do in their free time?”
 The answer is usually a sad laugh, because most teachers don’t have free time.
-They’re grading, planning, preparing materials — and probably spending way too much time on the most mundane task of all: finding or creating worksheets.
+They’re grading, planning, preparing materials—and probably spending way too much time on the most mundane task of all: finding or creating worksheets.

 We sat down with the teaching staff at St. Sofia in early 2025, and the pain was obvious.
 Materials lived across notebooks, shared drives, and PDFs.
 Great exercises were hard to find and even harder to reuse consistently.
 Many teachers recreated similar worksheets each term because there wasn’t a central place to draw from.

-They wanted a platform where the collective knowledge of the entire teaching staff — all those great exercises, all that curriculum experience — could live in one place and scale.
+They wanted a platform where the collective knowledge of the entire teaching staff—all those great exercises, all that curriculum experience—could live in one place and scale.
 They wanted to spend less time finding tasks and more time actually teaching.

 That became our mission: build a system that makes worksheet creation feel less like admin work and more like actual teaching.